Tylerathomas/Tyler-s_portfolio/Project 3/README.md

 ## Analysis Platform

 Google Colab, renowned for its intuitive interface and robust analytical capabilities, was the platform of choice.
-The dataset was integrated into an SQLite database within the Colab environment, ensuring seamless data querying and manipulation.
+The dataset was integrated into an SQLite database within the Colab environment, ensuring seamless data querying and manipulations.

 ## Key Findings